ayaulymChinaliyeva/ayaulymChinaliyeva.github.io/_posts/2019-01-09-my-debut-first-song.md

 <b>Verse 1:</b> <br>
 Is rain the only reason for your pain? <br>
 Or does it remind you of a better day? <br>
-Or does make you feel all alone? <br>
+Or does it make you feel all alone? <br>
 Taking back just given hope? <br>

 <b>Pre-chorus:</b> <br>